kmmraj/android-clean-code/README.md

 ## Quick Start
-1. Clone and import it to Android Studio
+1. Clone and open in Android Studio
 2. It should work with out any issues

-Note: Mac Users
-1. If Android Studio refuse to work with out .m2 folder at root level, create such folder and execute `sudo chmod -R 766 .m2`
-2. Start the Android Studio as sudo user ( Go to Application folder and run `sudo open Android\ Studio.app/` )

 ## Whats Next ?
 Want to use it your projects - bothered about the too much boilerplate code ?
 You can generate them with in few seconds - check [here][5]